KonsKo/S3Framework/README.md

 ---

-Instruction was deleted
+Instruction was deleted.

-Test were deleted
+Tests were deleted.

-Code for informational purposes
+Code is for intriducing purposes.